 You can find more information about where and how to get a rental car in Iceland with our Iceland car rental tips.

-There are a few things you must know when visiting Iceland, especially as a first-time visitor.
+There are a few things you must know when considering how to spend 5 days in Iceland, especially as a first-time visitor.
 To get the best out of your experience there are some absolute must-sees along the way.

-- It’s important to get the places you wish to visit ahead of time and plan your itinerary around these locations.
-If possible, itemize these locations according to your preference.
+- It’s important to get the places you wish to visit ahead of time and plan your Iceland itinerary around these key locations.
+If possible, itemize the Iceland attractions according to your preference.

 - Weather in Iceland is almost impossible to accurately predict, and this can also affect the road network even during the summer.
 Therefore, you need to keep your itinerary flexible to fit whatever the Icelandic weather throws at you.
-Also keep your ears to the ground for dramatic changes in weather, as you will need this information to plan your days and avoid wasting your efforts.
+Also keep an eye on vedur.is for the most up-to-date changes in weather, as you will need this information to plan your days and avoid wasting your efforts.

 - Iceland’s emergency number is 112, so have it on standby.
 You also need to familiarize yourself with the dos and don’ts of driving in Iceland, especially if you plan to embark on a self-drive tour.

-- Before starting your day, ensure you check the weather via vedur.is, and the conditions of the roads via road.is.
+- Before starting your day, ensure you check road.is for information about road conditions and closures.

-- It’s worth noting that it isn’t possible to go through the entire Ring Road circuit in only five days, but your tour can still drive you to some of the attractions on the Ring Road you want to see.
+- It’s worth noting that if you’re only spending 5 days in Iceland it isn’t possible to go through the entire Ring Road circuit, but you can still drive to some of the attractions along the Ring Road that you might want to see.
 The closer they are to Reykjavik, the more likely you’ll have time to see them.
-If you really want to see everything the Ring Road has to offer, you will need to book a longer tour.
+If you really want to see everything the Ring Road has to offer, you will need to book a longer tour (ideally at least 10 days in Iceland).

 Regardless of the season, it’s important to book your accommodation and rental cars ahead of time.
-Firstly, make sure you get your preferred accommodation and cars.
-Secondly, to ensure you get them at the least expensive prices.
-This is especially useful for people who intend to visit the country in the summer.
+Firstly, this will help ensure you get your preferred accommodation and cars.
+Secondly, it will help you get the best prices, and this is especially useful for people who intend to visit the country in the summer.

 A short breakdown of the 5-day itinerary of Iceland goes thus;

-- Day 1: Fly to Reykjavik, staying overnight in Reykjavik.
+- Day 1: Fly to Reykjavik, stay overnight in Reykjavik.

-- Day 2: Golden circle, staying overnight in the area.
+- Day 2: Golden Circle, stay overnight in the area.

-- Day 3: South Iceland, staying overnight in Hofn or a nearby area.
+- Day 3: South Iceland, stay overnight in Hofn or a nearby area.

-- Day 4: South Iceland,+ head back to Reykjavik, staying overnight in Reykjavik.
+- Day 4: South Iceland + head back to Reykjavik, stay overnight in Reykjavik.

 - Day 5: Fly back home.